-Community Health Assessment (CHA) provides an opportunity to bring together organizations and individuals with an interest in improving the quality of life in Guilford County to collaboratively consider the county’s needs, assets, strengths, resources and challenges, identify priority health issues, and make recommendations for community action to address those issues.
+Community Health Assessment (CHA) provides an opportunity to bring together organizations and individuals with an interest in improving the quality of life in Guilford County to collaboratively consider the county’s needs, assets, strengths, resources and challenges, identify priority health issues and make recommendations for community action to address those issues.

 CHA participants assess existing data on health outcomes and conditions, as well as the factors that drive these statistics: individual behaviors and decisions, access to high quality medical care, social and economic issues, and the environments in which we live, work, play and grow.
 The CHA also informs the development of Public Health’s strategic plan and ensures that specific benchmarks are met as a part of the state health department accreditation process.
 The Public Health Division and local hospitals are accountable to the NC Local Health Department Accreditation Board and the Internal Revenue Service, respectively, for successful completion of the Community Health Assessment/Community Health Needs Assessment (CHA/CHNA).
 This is a process that occurs every three years.

-2016 Community Health Assessment
+2019 Community Health Assessment

-- Healthy Eating/Active Living
+- Healthy Living and Active Living,

-- Behavioral Health
+- Behavioral Health and